rdegges/rdegges-blog/articles/2012/how-i-program-stuff.md

+---
-Title: How I Program Stuff
+title: "How I Program Stuff"
-Date: 2012-01-16
-Tags: programming
+date: "2012-01-16"
+tags: ["programming"]
+slug: "how-i-program-stuff"
-Summary: Everyone has their own method for writing awesome code.
-This is mine.
+description: "Everyone has their own method for writing awesome code.
+This is mine."
+---

 ![Programmer Staring at Computer][]